Saltwater Aquarium and Saltwater Fish Beginner's Guide

 Aquarium Water Test Kits

 Information on fish tank test kits.
 If you want to be successful in the tropical fish hobby (freshwater or saltwater) then you'll need to know how to test your tank water.
-There are many chemical tests that you can run on your tank including: Ammonia, Nitrite, Nitrate, Salinity/Specific Gravity, pH, Carbonate Water Hardness, Alkalinity,
+There are many chemical tests that you can run on your tank including: ammonia, nitrite, Nitrate, Salinity/Specific Gravity, pH, Carbonate Water Hardness, Alkalinity,

 Chlorine and Chloramine, Copper, Phosphate, Dissolved Oxygen, Iron, Carbon Dioxide and others.